igorkasyanchuk/rspec_power/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## 📖 Credits

+Code for logging was extracted from [test-prof](https://github.com/test-prof/test-prof) gem.

 ## 📄 License